wapitia/word-division/readme.md

+# Word Division Application

-Solves and words Word Division problems, such as the Word Arithmetic pages in Dell Crossword puzzles:
+Application to create and solve Word Division problems, such as the Word Arithmetic pages in Dell Crossword puzzles:
 <pre>
                   G O